(631) 726-8466 Information

 One of our Board-certified radiologists will review your images quickly and convey the results to your physician, who will contact you directly.
 Our radiologist will review any films from previous tests to compare them against the current images.
 Following the interpretation of your mammogram, you will receive a letter explaining your results and recommending when you should return to the Ellen Hermanson Breast Center for your next examination.
 Results for patients having a breast biopsy require the pathologist to review pathology specimens and provide a report prior.
 This can take up to one week.

 We welcome referrals from physicians or you may call us directly to schedule an appointment.
-When you arrive, you will be greeted by a receptionist who will assist you with registration.
-Anna Silverberg, NP begins by taking a complete medical history.
+When you arrive, you will be greeted by a receptionist who will assist you with registration and a nurse will review your complete medical history.
 A clinical breast exam will be performed by Dr. Kapenhas.
 Working with the Board-certified radiologists, Dr. Kapenhas will discuss recommendations.

 Symptoms of Breast Cancer